 Kimberley Crossman, the New Zealand actress who played Lauren Shiba in Super Samurai, stated that she auditioned for RPM in an interview with RangerCrew.
 Interestingly enough, Kimberley worked with both Ari Boyland and Olivia Tennet during her tenure on Shortland Street.

 If Eddie ran the Zoo for the finale, the following was rumored to have been planned: Dillon would have been a sleeper body for Venjix, making "Dillon" non-existent since he was hybridized, causing the first Shoot The RANGER ending in PR history.
+However, this rumor was confirmed to have been false by Dan Ewing and several of the other cast and crew members.

 A similar concept to this would later be used for a certain Sentai season whose premises seems to borrow ideas from RPM.